MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-enumdesktopsa.md

 <a href="/windows/desktop/api/winuser/nf-winuser-openwindowstationa">OpenWindowStation</a> function, and must have the WINSTA_ENUMDESKTOPS access right.
 For more information, see
 <a href="/windows/desktop/winstation/window-station-security-and-access-rights">Window Station Security and Access Rights</a>.

-If this parameter is NULL, the current window station is used.
+If this parameter is NULL, the callback function will received all windows station names instead of desktop names.

 ### -param lpEnumFunc [in]